 BridgeRock is the provider of the credit facility to the School (Note 4).
-As of June 30, 2023, the School had no outstanding principal or accrued interest.
-The School incurred interest expense of approximately \$2,000 during the year ended June 30, 2023.
+As of June 30, 2024, the School had no outstanding principal or accrued interest and no interest expense was incurred during the year then ended.

 BridgeRock Education LLC, a company related to BridgeRock by common ownership, provides management and administrative services to the School, including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting and financial reporting.
-The current term of the agreement expired June 30, 2023 and was renewed prior to expiration.
+The current term of the agreement expired June 30, 2024 and was renewed prior to expiration.
 The renewed agreement is for a period of five years through June 30, 2028, and unless terminated by the board, shall continue to be renewed along with any renewals to the charter agreement.
-During the year ended June 30, 2023, the School incurred approximately \$654,000 in management fees.
+During the year ended June 30, 2024, the School incurred approximately \$690,000 in management fees.

-In addition, the School leases its facilities (Note 5) from Palmetto KTP, LLC, a company related to BridgeRock by common ownership.
-During the year ended June 30, 2023, the School made lease payments totaling approximately \$1,003,000 to Palmetto KTP, LLC.
+The School leases its facilities (Note 5) from Palmetto KTP, LLC, a company related to BridgeRock by common ownership.
+During the year ended June 30, 2024, the School made lease payments totaling approximately \$1,069,000 to Palmetto KTP, LLC.